juliabenatti/forecast/README.md

 * Database (currently using H2)
   * Credentials shouldn't be in the application.properties.
 * Unit tests
   * Test getMetricsByStatisticWhenStatisticNameIsInvalidFails() is failing.
-Application works, but having problems to simulate the same in Unit test.
+Application works, but filtering is having some issue.

 ## Tech Stack